redhat-cop/infra.leapp/README.md

 ## Reporting issues

 Please open a [new issue](https://github.com/redhat-cop/infra.leapp/issues/new/choose) for any bugs or security vulnerabilities you may encounter.
-We also invite you to open an issue if you have ideas on how we can improve the solution or want to make a suggestion for enhancment.
+We also invite you to open an issue if you have ideas on how we can improve the solution or want to make a suggestion for enhancement.

 ## More information